technik-gegg/SMuFF-Ifc2/README.md

 This interface will enable you to look up the debug output coming from the SMuFF-Ifc2, as well as sending GCode commands to either the SMuFF or the Duet/RRF.

+*Please notice:* The input fields "BT:" and "Due:" shown in the picture above, will only show up on the ESP32 version.

 >**Please keep in mind:**
 >
 >You'll not be able see any responses coming from the SMuFF in the *Debug Output*.
 That's because the ESP8266 has only the TX line available on the 2nd serial port.